-For more examples, please visit this thread on my Twitter.
+For examples and pictures, please visit this board on my Pinterest..

 Omer Sayadi (*1993) is a former student of the Catholic University of Leuven with a special love for the Middle East, North Africa and the Muslim World.
 After receiving his Master’s degree in Arabic Language and Islamic Studies, his professional work included translation, development and research regarding the region.
 He occasionally writes on historical and contemporary issues such as Islam in Europe and migration, and started MENA Symbolism as a means of combining everything history, politics, symbolism and society in one place.